-We now study changes in symmetric distributions of the state that are induced by increasing, convex transformations of the absolute value of the random variable, $\theta \mapsto T(\theta)$ for $\theta \ge 0$, and their impact on communication equilibria and payoffs.
+We now study changes in symmetric distributions of the state that are induced by increasing, convex transformations of the absolute value of the random variable, $\theta \mapsto$ $T(\theta)$ for $\theta \geq 0$, and their impact on communication equilibria and payoffs.
 Increasing, convex transformations make extreme realizations of the state disproportionally more likely.
 They are hence a natural way to think of a disproportional increase in risk, which we call tail risk.
 Note that the composition of an increasing, convex and a linear transformation remains increasing and convex.
 Thus by Corollary 1, and without loss of generality, we will focus on increasing, convex transformations $T(\theta)$ that keep the variance constant.
 Geometrically, this means that $T(\theta)$ must cross the 45° line exactly once from below.
 In words, the transformation decreases small realizations and increases large ones.
 This implies then that the cdf of θ and cdf of $T(\theta)$ cross once (on the positive support), such that, truncated to below the crossing point, the original cdf stochastically dominates the transformed one, and vice versa above the crossing point.
 The transformed cdf thus has more mass in the tail of the distribution; it is more tail-risky.
 Intuitively, more mass in the tail implies that extreme events are more likely.
 Combined with extreme conflicts in the tail, this implies an increased potential for catastrophes.
-In the oil-drilling example, one could think of a convex transformation of the state as of a change from on-shore to deep-water oil-production, where drilling conditions are relatively more likely to be extreme, e.g., they feature very 'different geological pressures and formations' (report p.299).